Evolvus/github-smart/README.md

 nano docker.env
 nano .env

-# Start the application
+# Start the application with the new setup script
-./start-docker.sh
+./scripts/docker-setup.sh full-setup
 ```

 #### Manual Docker Setup